j-tim/mac-docker-networking-spring-cloud-service-discory-workaround/README.md

 > There is no docker0 bridge on macOS Because of the way networking is implemented in Docker for Mac, you cannot see a docker0 interface on the host.
 This interface is actually within the virtual machine.

-Unlike running Docker on Ubuntu Docker for Mac doesn't support a `docker0` bridge what does this mean?
+Unlike running Docker on Linux Docker for Mac doesn't support a `docker0` bridge what does this mean?
 On Ubuntu you can directly connect to the `internal docker network` IP addresses but because of the extra Docker network layer in Mac OS X you can't...